Donate

 Aurelia Frick, the then-minister of foreign affairs of Liechtenstein, signed the TPNW at a high-level ceremony in New York when it opened for signature on 20 September 2017.

-In a statement to the United Nations in October 2021, Liechtenstein reiterated its “commitment to ratifying the TPNW” and said that it looked forward to contributing to the first meeting of states parties in 2022.
-In 2020, it said that it “strongly supports the collective effort to outlaw nuclear weapons”.
+In 2021, Liechtenstein reiterated its “commitment to ratifying the TPNW” and said that it looked forward to contributing to the first meeting of states parties.

-In response to questions raised in the Landtag, or parliament, the then-minister of foreign affairs, Katrin Eggenberger, said in 2020 that the government was working to address matters related to a customs union with Switzerland before completing its ratification process.
+Responding to questions raised in the Landtag, or parliament, in 2020, the then-minister of foreign affairs, Katrin Eggenberger, said that the government was working to address matters related to a customs union with Switzerland before completing its ratification process.

 Aurelia Frick, the then-minister of foreign affairs of Liechtenstein, signs the TPNW in 2017.
 Photo: ICAN